Business finance software: Streamline your finances today

 Key security requirements include:

-Encryption Standards: Financial data transmission must be secured using robust protocols, such as 128-bit SSL encryption or higher, to prevent interception.
+Encryption standards: Financial data transmission must be secured using robust protocols, such as 128-bit SSL encryption or higher, to prevent interception.

-Hosting Security: The platform must utilise secure, managed servers protected by multiple layers of firewalls and intrusion detection systems.
+Hosting security: The platform must utilise secure, managed servers protected by multiple layers of firewalls and intrusion detection systems.

-Data Redundancy: Automatic data backup and recovery procedures are essential to guarantee continuity during an outage or catastrophe.
+Data redundancy: Automatic data backup and recovery procedures are essential to guarantee continuity during an outage or catastrophe.
 Data should be mirrored across geographically dispersed servers.

 Authentication: Strong authentication procedures, including multi-factor authentication (MFA), must be enforced to protect against unauthorised access to private financial data.